how to contest a will in NSW

 Once we have an understanding of the facts and circumstances and have obtained a copy of the will and any other relevant documents we will provide you with written legal advice to best ensure that you understand the process and the strength of your position from the outset.

-Once you have been advised of the strength of your claim, we may write to the executor, other parties or government agencies to obtain further information and documentation.
+Once you have been advised of the strength of your claim, we may write to the executor, other parties or government agencies to obtain further information and documentation to assist in making a claim.

-In NSW, a family provision claim must be commenced within 12 months from the date of the deceased’s death, unless the Court otherwise orders on sufficient cause being shown or the parties to the proceedings consent to the application being made out of time.
+In NSW, a family provision claim must be commenced within 12 months from the date of the deceased’s death, unless the Supreme Court of NSW otherwise orders on sufficient cause being shown or the parties to the proceedings consent to the application being made out of time.

-A person may contest a will before or after probate is granted.
+A person may contest a will before or after a grant of probate.

 Establishing Eligibility and Grounds To Contest a Will in NSW